lerp-io/editor-gui/examples/chart.md

-This example shows all the different things you can do with charts.
+This example shows all the different things you can do with `In` type `"line-chart"` and `"bar-chart"`.
 Charts can be used for realtime data and are a handy tool.
+If you want more features for charts or different types, just ask or make a pull request.